bashpro/Notebook-webapp/README.md

 # Notebook-webapp
  A webapp that lets you take notes in a preferred writing style (inspired by Jade/pug)

- So far we only have the UI which is 90% done but will surely need a lot of improvement UI ver 0.0.1
+ So far we only have the UI which is 90% done but will surely need a lot of improvement. the design is heavily inspired by Discord design as its modern design and user friendly!
+ UI ver 0.0.1

 ----